-Capital improvement means (i) any permanent addition, construction, or fixture to publicly owned real property or structures and or (ii) a "capital improvement project" as more specifically defined in Chapter 122, Part 6, Ordinance of the Code, as amended.
+Capital improvement means permanent addition, construction, or fixture to publicly owned real property or structures and as more specifically defined in Chapter 122, Part 6, Ordinance Code, as amended.

 Chief means the Chief of Procurement as established in Chapter 24 of the Code or any successor chief position.